Psycho shower scene: Development

-Hitchcock acquired rights to Robert Bloch's 1959 novel of the same name for $9,500, and reportedly ordered Robertson to buy all copies to preserve the story.
-The film was then independently produced and financed by Hitchcock on a tight budget of $807,000.
-It was shot at Revue Studios from November 1959 to February 1960.
-Hitchcock chose to film Psycho in black-and-white; one of his reasons for doing so was his desire to prevent the shower scene from being too gory.
-The $62,000 crew cost was Bernard Herrmann as the music composer, George Tomasini as editor, and Saul Bass for the title design and storyboarding of the shower scene.
+Hitchcock began adapting Robert Bloch's novel Psycho into a film in 1959, buying the rights for $9,500 and reportedly ordering his assistant Peggy Robertson to buy all copies to preserve the story.
+Hitchcock chose to film Psycho in black and white; one of his reasons for doing so was his desire to prevent the shower scene from being too gory.
+In the novel, Marion is decapitated in the shower rather than stabbed to death.